-A more efficient solution is based on dynamic programming (see Chapter 10.4).
-The idea is to define a function f(s,x), where s is a subset of nodes and x is one of the nodes in the subset.
-The function indicates whether there is a Hamiltonian path that visits the nodes of s and ends at node x.
+A more efficient solution is based on dynamic programming (see Chapter 10.5).
+The idea is to calculate values of a function possible(S,x), where S is a subset of nodes and x is one of the nodes.
+The function indicates whether there is a Hamiltonian path that visits the nodes of S and ends at node x.
 It is possible to implement this solution in $O(2^n n^2)$ time.